jingood2/angular-material-starter/app/README.txt

 A Pen created at CodePen.io.
-You can find this one at http://codepen.io/marcysutton/pen/OPbpKm.
+You can find this one at http://codepen.io/jingood2/pen/QjRoJa.

- This shell app shows the dependencies